 by Brad Walker | First Published March 17, 2002 | Updated March 15, 2020

-Do you know the difference between being just a little tired or on a down-cycle, and being legitimately run down or over tired?
+So how do you tell the difference between being just a little tired, and being legitimately run down or overtrained?

 Remember stress can come from a multitude of sources.
 It’s not just physical stress that causes overtraining.
 Sure, excessive exercise may lead to overtraining, but don’t forget to consider other stresses, such as family or work commitments.
 Remember, stress is stress, whether it’s a physical, mental or emotional stress, it still has the same effect on your health and well-being.

-At this point in time there are no tests which can be performed to determine whether you are over trained or not.
+At this point in time there are no tests that can be performed to determine whether you are over trained.
 You can’t go to your local doctor or even a sports medicine laboratory and ask for a test for overtraining.
-However, while there are no tests for overtraining, there are a number of signs and symptoms that you should be on the lookout for.
-These signs and symptoms should act as a warning bell, which will give you advanced notice of possible dangers to come.
+However, there are a number of signs and symptoms that you should be on the lookout for.
+These should act as a warning bell, which will give you advanced notice of possible dangers to come.

-Now, suffering from any one or two of the following signs or symptoms doesn’t automatically mean you are suffering from overtraining.
+Suffering from any one or two of the following signs or symptoms doesn’t automatically mean you are overtrained.
 However, if you recognize a number, say 5 or 6 of the following signs and symptoms, then it may be time to take a close look at the volume and intensity of your work load.